ClementNerma/Rave/docs/books/concepts.md

 messages[1] // ''
 ```

-As vectors contain mutables, these can be assigned too:
+As these are mutables, they can also be assigned:

 ```sn
 messages[1] = 'Hello world!';